George V. Eleftheriades

-George V. Eleftheriades is a researcher in the field of metamaterials.
-He has been endowed with a Canada Research Chair at the University of Toronto and is a professor in the Department of Computer and Electrical Engineering there.
-He has received notable awards for his achievements, is a fellow of the IEEE and the Royal Society of Canada.
+George V. Eleftheriades is a Cypriot-Canadian electrical engineer and researcher in the field of metamaterials.
+He held a Canada Research Chair at the University of Toronto and is a professor in the Department of Electrical and Computer Engineering there.
+He has received notable awards for his achievements and is a fellow of the IEEE, the Royal Society of Canada, and a foreign member of the US National Academy of Engineering.

-Also, at the University of Toronto, he heads a group for research in novel electromagnetic materials.
+At the University of Toronto, he heads a group for research in novel electromagnetic materials.
 He has also contributed chapters to several books on antennas and transmission line theory that utilize metamaterials, along with other novel concepts, and is co-editor of one book in the same field.
 Eleftheriades is also the author and co-author of a significant volume of published research in peer reviewed journals.

 Mr. Eleftheriades earned his Ph.D. and M.S.E.E. degrees in Electrical Engineering from the University of Michigan, Ann Arbor, in 1993 and 1989 respectively.
 He received a diploma (with distinction) in Electrical Engineering from the National Technical University of Athens, Greece in 1988.